| |

 All of our

-packages begin in Anchorage the the last few days of February or the
+packages* begin in Anchorage the

-first of March 2008.
+first few days of March 2012.
 Your exact

 arrival date will depend on the pre-race activities that you want to